ericramcharran/Suitcases-and-Sensuality-app-projects/replit.md

 The Executive Society is a premium BDSM dating platform designed for professionals, focusing on authentic power exchange relationships.
 It prioritizes trust, safety, consent, and sophisticated user matching through detailed personality and relationship assessments.
 The platform offers role-specific features for Dominant and submissive users, including escrow account verification for Dominants.
 The project aims to become the leading platform for discerning individuals seeking serious power exchange dynamics, targeting a niche yet growing market segment.

-## 2. NEXUS (Spark it)
+## 2. Spark It!

-NEXUS is a compatibility-based matching platform that uses advanced algorithms to analyze personality types, relationship styles, and compatibility factors.
+Spark It! is a compatibility-based matching platform that uses advanced algorithms to analyze personality types, relationship styles, and compatibility factors.
+Built using Replit and NEXUS technology.
 The platform features:

 - **Animated App Icon**: Pulsing nexus design with constellation theme (purple-to-red gradient)
 - **Brand Colors**: Purple royal (#667eea) to passion red (#e74c3c) gradients